SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/storage-and-computations/apache-spark/2022-07-25-spark-bucketing-and-partitions.markdown

 It is important to understand and carefully choose the right operators for actions like `reduceByKey` or `aggregateByKey` so that our driver is not put under pressure and the tasks are properly executed on executors.

 When data is skewed, it is recommended to use an appropriate key that can spread the load evenly.
 Sometimes, it may not be clear which re-partitioning key should be used to make sure data is evenly distributed.
 In these situations, we can use methods like **salting**, which involves adding a new fake or random key and using it along with the current key for better distribution of data.
 This is how it works: `saltKey = actualJoinKey + randomFakeKey`.

+## Hive partition vs. Spark partition

+Hive partition is not the same as Spark partition.
+The two are completely different.
+They are both subsets of the superset, but a Spark partition is a piece of data that has been broken down so that it can be processed in parallel in memory.
+Hive partition is in disk storage and persistence.

 ---